-Are you on the search for the best pacifier for your breastfed baby?
+Are you on a search for the best pacifier for your breastfed baby?
 With so many different types of pacifiers on the market, it can feel daunting to choose the “right” one for your baby.
-Along with the shopping, there are the general worries about using a pacifier with a breastfed baby.
-However, I’ve done the research for you, so rest assured that there is a safe, breastfeeding-friendly option for your little one.
+Because you've worked so hard to breastfeed, you don't want to derail any progress there!
+Rest assured that there are safe, breastfeeding-friendly options for your little one.

 Why do you need a pacifier?
 The number one reason is that it will be a sanity saver for mom and dad!
 A pacifier essentially works to “pacify” a baby.
 Pacifiers help babies soothe themselves by allowing them to use the sucking motion.

 Pacifiers come in handy when your baby is crying because of discomfort (or no particular reason at all).
 Some parents use it as a sleep aid; in fact the American Academy of Pediatrics recommends using a pacifier to help reduce the risk of SIDS.

 How To Choose A Pacifier For Breastfeeding Babies

 While I am highlighting the best pacifiers for breastfed babies, it should be noted that each of these pacifiers may also be used with bottle-fed babies.
 When shopping for a pacifier for a breastfed baby, you should look for a pacifier with a more rounded nipple shape and one that has more give in the nipple.
 In addition, I focused on these four different factors:

 - Quality of materials The pacifier you choose should be BPA free and preferably made of silicone

 - Comfort – Choose a pacifier that is more soft and able to bend rather than one that is stiff and solid.
 This is especially important for breastfed babies as it should somewhat mimic a mother’s nipple.